Things To Do

 Harira

-A hearty and tangy soup made with tomatoes, lentils, chickpeas, and lamb, often enjoyed during Ramadan.
-Can be found at street food stalls in the city center.
+A hearty soup made with tomatoes, lentils, chickpeas, and spices, typically eaten during Ramadan.

 Food Markets